tarekbadrshalaan/docs/v2.1/window-functions.md

 toc: false
 ---

-Window functions are used to process several items from a query's result set at a time.
-They take as input several rows and compute a single output value, just as [aggregate functions][agg] do.
-You can use the predefined aggregate functions or define your own.
+Window functions are used to process a number of items from a query's result set at a time.

 They are called "window" functions because they operate on a subset of the rows selected by a query as if they had a sliding "window" onto the data being processed.